kyverno/website/content/en/docs/Writing policies/verify-images/_index.md

 ```
 Time taken by the image verify operation : %!(EXTRA time.Duration=39.892µs)
 ```
-Imagine making thousands of similar calls; in such a scenario, substantial time savings could be achieved.
+Imagine a situation where thousands of similar calls are being made; in such a scenario, substantial time savings could be attained by using the verifyImage cache.
+This becomes especially pertinent when handling a high volume of requests.

-Note : Similarly we can verify the notary signature and attestations by using TTL.
+*Note* : Similarly we can verify the notary signature and attestations by using TTL.